What's a Good PSAT Score for a Freshman?

 Since the majority of PSAT/NMSQT test takers are juniors, followed by sophomores, you should expect your score to be lower in regards to percentiles.
 Remember that the majority of students represented in this data have a whole year of schooling on you.
 So don't worry!
 It's best to think of this test as excellent practice rather than a predictor of future success.

-The chart below matches up the PSAT/NMSQT scores of younger students with percentiles.
-This chart is sourced from the College Board's most recent data.
+The chart below matches up the PSAT/NMSQT scores of 10th graders (the youngest grade their data shows) with percentiles.
+This chart is sourced from the College Board's data from 2024.

 760 99+ 99+